The Utah Mixed Epic is based on the concept of a rotating showcase of challenging and scenic riding within Utah.

 There will be some HAB, which will vary for each rider depending on weight of bike, fitness and technical climbing abilities.
 In 2020, riders reported an average of 20 miles of HAB spread across an 800 mile route.

 There will also be large stretches without services, with the need to filter water in the backcountry.
 Water in September can be quite low in areas, so on-bike storage will be critical.

 The perfect rig is one that can manage a wide range of conditions, but is not over geared towards a specific one.
 Riders will have to make compromises depending on what is most important to them.
-A very capable gravel bike with high volume tire clearance, a drop bar mountain bike, or possibly a rigid flat-bar 29er are the best options.
+A very capable gravel bike with high volume tire clearance, a drop bar mountain bike, or possibly a hard tail are the best options.
 Think TD style rig.
-If you want some squish, you'll enjoy sections a bit more, but it's not necessary.
-Our guidance is at a minimum a 45c tire. setup tubeless, great water carrying capacity, damn good hydraulic disc brakes, and a very wide range of gearing.
+If you want some squish, you'll enjoy sections a bit more.
+Guidance is at a minimum a 50c tire. setup tubeless, great water carrying capacity, damn good hydraulic disc brakes, and a very wide range of gearing.

-This is a completely self-supported ride .
-Tour Divide rules apply.
+This is a completely self-supported ride, and not a race.
 There will be no services, aid or transportation provided to riders.
-You are on your own!
+It's just a route, and you are on your own!